IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 # ops-dir Review Template

-Hello,
+Hi,

 I have been selected as the Operations Directorate (opsdir) reviewer for this draft.

-The Operations Directorate reviews all operational and management-related drafts to ensure alignment with operational best practices.
+The Operations Directorate reviews Internet-Drafts to ensure alignment with operational best practices and that adequate operational considerations are covered.

 More "Guidelines for Considering Operations and Management in IETF Specifications" can be found at https://datatracker.ietf.org/doc/draft-opsarea-rfc5706bis/.

-While these comments are primarily for the OPS ADs, the authors should consider them alongside other feedback received.

 **Document**: [Draft Name and Version]